-4. Need to Declare an Emergency on the Stretch of Naka-Makudi-Aliade-Gboko and Aliade - Otukpo Federal Road Network of Benue State: Hon.
-Austin Asema Achado:
+11. Need for Emergency Repair Works on Naka-Makurdi-Aliade-Gboko and Aliade-Otukpo Federal Road Network of Benue State

 Notes the role of the State in providing and maintaining adequate and unhindered federal roads, to encourage free movement of people, goods and services, not only for facilitating industrial interaction and linkages across the nation, but essentially for ensuring the security of road users and the entire citizenry.
-This is why great emphasis is laid on the construction of federal roads to link the states of the Federation:
+This is why great emphasis is laid on the construction of federal roads to link the states of the Federation;